Latest news

 AI

-AI experts and clinicians came together for a PRSB panel discussion exploring how standards can support the safe and effective use of clinical AI across the NHS.
+AI experts and clinicians came together for a PRSB partner event exploring how standards can support the safe and effective use of clinical AI across the NHS.
 The session, Standards in clinical AI: Aligning innovation

 The Professional Record Standards Body (PRSB) and NHS England (NHSE) recognise and value the significant contributions of clinicians, professionals, people, and key health and care stakeholders from across the country in supporting the development of